animal-tree/Writing-stuff-2/Radical-Ideas/Cancel-Auto-Insurance.md

 >
 > See attached photo of the ID card.

 After this, they finally terminated my policy, and otherwise would've charged me $748.77 with decreasing refund amounts.
-Also, their warning that they would charge me ~$40 couldn't even be relied on, because they ended up charging $68.39.
+Also, their warning that they would charge me ~$40 for the extra days couldn't even be relied on, because they ended up charging $68.39.

 The existing privatized auto insurance system is expensive, requires a bizarre amount of manual labor, and redundant, full of bureaucratic landmines.
 For no benefit over a public nationalized auto-insurance program paid for by much smaller tax-dollars instead of insane flat-rate extortions.
 What if I got sick and missed the payments, or couldn't make the payments?
 Would they have charged me more?
 Would I have gone to jail?
 Just for owning a fully-paid-off (un-drivable) car?